ariakoehler/search-engine/README.md

 # search-engine
-Parses, indexes, and handles search queries for a backlog of StackOverflow entries.
+Parses, indexes, and handles search queries for a corpus of StackOverflow entries.